 With public resources insufficient and private resources risk-averse, the hope is that part of the solution to financing the SDGs will lie in imaginative combinations of the two.
 Over the last decade, there has been a trend towards expanding various forms of innovative financing designed to harness the complementary strengths of public and private sectors.
 The projected expense of meeting the Goals means this trend will continue and almost certainly accelerate.
 The rationale is simple and seemingly strong - public resources can have a multiplier effect by "crowding in" private capital.
 Given the enormity of the needs and the limited amount of aid available, this is a powerful attraction and explains why donors are increasingly enthusiastic about the potential of various forms of leveraged finance.
 Private capital is being positioned as central to financing the SDGs and aid is viewed as a key means of unlocking it.
-The EU has repeatedly emphasised its support for measures to blend public and private resourcess and the OECD is also calling for a greater share of aid money to be spent on attracting private investment.
+The EU has repeatedly emphasised its support for measures to blend public and private resourcess242 and the OECD is also calling for a greater share of aid money to be spent on attracting private investment.243 the public sector alone.

-In the context of the SDGs, blending mechanisms to leverage private sector involvement in development facilitate projects that would otherwise be too risky, too expensive or too complex for either the private or the public sector alone.
 Aid can be used as a catalyst to spread and reduce risk and improve returns for private investors while financially underpinning the affordability and accessibility of infrastructure, and services.
-Blended finance mechanisms are diverse but essentially they seek to combine grants with loans from commercial lenders or publicly owned institutions Each party has its own, distinct role to play.
-The public finance role is to take the kind of risks the private sector will not take, such as being the guarantor of first loss and to catalyze private sector participation wherever possible.
-The public finance element of blended finance can be provided as cash, goods or services: for example, direct grants, technical assistance or measures to reduce risks for private sector investors (interest rate subsidies, loan guarantees, investment guarantees, political risk coverage, etc.).
+Blended finance mechanisms are diverse but essentially they seek to combine grants with loans from commercial lenders or publicly owned institutions244 Each party has its own, distinct role to play.
+The public finance role is to take the kind of risks the private sector will not take, such as being the guarantor of first loss245 and to catalyze private sector participation wherever possible.
+The public finance element of blended finance can be provided as cash, goods or services: for example, direct grants, technical assistance or measures to reduce risks for private sector investors (interest rate subsidies, loan guarantees, investment guarantees246, political risk coverage, etc.247).